 A keg of beer or similar large volume containers, whether empty, partially, or full, are prohibited in residences, regardless of the age of the resident.

 Residents 21 years of age or older may have, and responsibly consume, alcohol only in their assigned residence hall room, suite, or apartment with the door closed.
 A resident 21 years of age or older may not buy alcohol for or serve alcohol to anyone under 21 years of age.

 Using empty beer bottles, cans, or other alcoholic beverage containers for decoration or display in resident rooms or in University Housing residence is considered “trophying” and is not allowed.

 Least Restrictive Sanctions for Alcohol and Drug Violations

-To find the Least Restrictive Sanctions for Alcohol and Drug Violations, go to the Student Standards and Conduct website.
+To find the Least Restrictive Sanctions for Alcohol and Drug Violations, go to the Student Standards and Conduct handbook.